MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-3.md

 # kill [signal id] [pid]  (send a signal to process)
 ~~~
-To kill a application processes using its name
+To kill an application process using its name

 ~~~
 # killall [program name]